New North Carolina Law Would Allow Drug Dealers to Be Charged with Murder

 Discuss Your Options with a North Carolina Criminal Defense Attorney

-When you work with Randall & Stump, PLLC, you’ll receive defense services across a wide range of criminal matters.
+When you work with Randall & Stump, Criminal Defense Attorneys, you’ll receive defense services across a wide range of criminal matters.
 Our team possesses high-level knowledge of the relevant laws, backed by years of combined experience in the courtroom.
 Please contact our Charlotte, NC office at (980) 237-4579, or fill out our online contact form to schedule your no-cost consultation today.